University roles and responsibilities

 Askew, C. & Field, A. P. (2007).
 Vicarious learning and the development of fears during childhood.
 Behaviour Research and Therapy, 45, 2616-2627.

-Reynolds, G., Askew, C., & Field, A. P. (in press).
+Reynolds, G., Askew, C., & Field, A. P. (2018).
 Behavioral Inhibition and the Associative Learning of Fear.
 In K. Pérez-Edgar & N. A. Fox (Eds.)
 Behavioral Inhibition: Integrating Theory, Research, and Clinical Perspectives.
 Cham, Switzerland: Springer.